mgold/elm-nonempty-list/README.md

 `cd test; sh run-tests.sh`

 Thanks to all the work that went into property-based testing, even if it's overkill for this tiny library.

+## Upgrading

+The only breaking change from 1.x to 2.0.0 is that `sample` returns a generator rather than managing seeds.